hollyz1jderveld/hollyz1jderveld.github.io/index.md

 layout: default
 ---
 ## holly zijderveld
-#### This is a site where I'll put things I'm interested in, and things I've made, worked on, and created.
+#### This is a site where I'll put things I'm interested in, I've made, worked on, and created.

 In my personal life, I'm interested in fibre, paper, and technology, and all of the things I can do with them.
 I'm interested in knitting, philately, writing, and archiving.